drhsqlite/pikchr/homepage.md

 Pikchr (pronounced "picture") is a [PIC][1]-like markup language for diagrams in technical documentation.
-Pikchr is designed to be embedded in [fenced code blocks][2] of Markdown or similar mechanisms in other markup languages.
+Pikchr is designed to be embedded in [fenced code blocks][2] of Markdown or similar mechanisms in other documentation markup languages.

 [1]: https://en.wikipedia.org/wiki/Pic_language
 [2]: https://spec.commonmark.org/0.29/#fenced-code-blocks